 There are several ways of adding references to ProQuest RefWorks.
 The method you use depends on the method(s) available to you in the online source (database, catalogue, website or search engine) from which you want to import references.

-In Exporting references to RefWorks (PDF) you find step-by-step guides explaining how to get references from University Library databases into your RefWorks database.
+On this page you find step-by-step guides explaining how to get references from particular University Library databases into your RefWorks database.

 There are several methods: